Film and Philosophy

 RIGHTS & PERMISSIONS

 Copyright to Film and Philosophy is held by Society for the Philosophic Study of the Contemporary Visual Arts (SPSCVA).
-Publication of the journal is managed on the Society's behalf by the Philosophy Documentation Center.
+Permissions are managed by the Philosophy Documentation Center.

 Philosophy Documentation Center